rinaldus/photoframe/README.md

 ## About

-This is Light weight desktop widget, that shows random picture from given directory.
+This is light weight desktop widget, that shows random picture from given directory.
 It's similar to the same plasmoid from KDE 4.x.
 I very liked it and was very upset when KDE 4 became obsolete and there's no alternative plasmoid in KDE 5.
 That's why I decided to write it myself.
 It was written in Python 3 and PyQt 5 and it's compatible with all known desktop environments.

 ## Screenshots
 ![Main window in MATE](https://raw.github.com/rinaldus/photoframe/master/screenshots/screen1.jpg)